Tool restoration; how far should we go?

 Oh and I had another pop at sharpening the iron again tonight and succeeded this time.
 Not sure what I was playing at the other night but this big old plane is now taking beautiful shavings.
 With all my other vintage tools right about here is where the restoration would stop but I feel like I'm going to go a bit further with this one.
 I'd like to see if I can "sympathetically" restore it to a condition that's like my No. 7.

 The secret with a really blunt old iron is not to start with too fine an abrasive.
-Unlike "maintainance" sharpening, you are probably trying to make substantial alterations to the bevel, and it's quite possible some silly person has back bevelled it, not to reduce tearout, but on the off chance it's a faster was to sharpen.
+Unlike "maintainance" sharpening, you are probably trying to make substantial alterations to the bevel, and it's quite possible some idiot has back bevelled it, not to reduce tearout, but on the off chance it's a faster was to sharpen.
 So a fair amount of steel probably needs to come off to get you where you want to be.

 So - go in with the big guns, either truly coarse abrasive by hand, or a linisher/grinder of some kind.